OpenWIS/openwis-tutorials/OWT-5/README.md

         karaf@root()> feature:install war

-The `war feature` includes an embedded web container (powered by Jetty), with its configuration but also `war feature` provides a set of console commands and a new war deployer
+The `war feature` includes an embedded web container (powered by Jetty), with its configuration but also `war feature` provides a set of console commands and a new war deploy mechanism.

->Note: `war feature` uses by default http://localhost:8181/ which also by default is mapped to {`Web-ContextPath` decalred at manifest}/index.html.
+>Note: `war feature` uses by default http://localhost:8181/ which also by default is mapped to {`Web-ContextPath` declared at manifest}/index.html.
 Any other page placed at 'Web-ContextPath' is accessed as: `http://localhost:8181/AnyOtherPage.html`.